-All employees regardless of their vaccination status are required to wear a face covering while working in the following situations:
+All employees regardless of their vaccination status and Community Level employees are required to wear a face covering while working in the following situations:

 - 1. Healthcare settings. - 2.
-Long term care facilities. - 3.
-State and local correctional facilities and detention centers. - 4.
-Homeless shelters. - 5.
-Emergency shelters. - 6.
-Cooling centers. - 7.
-During the 10 day quarantine period following close contact. - 8.
-During the 10 day isolation period following a positive COVID diagnoses. - 9.
-During an outbreak three or more COVID-19 cases among employees in an "exposed group" within a 14-day period, - 10.
+Long term care facilities. - Adult and Senior Care Facilities. - 4.
+During the 10 day period following close contact. - 5.
+During the 10 day period following a positive COVID diagnoses. - 6.
+During an outbreak three or more COVID-19 cases among employees in an "exposed group" within a 14-day period, - 7.
 During an major outbreak 20 or more COVID-19 cases in an "exposed group" within a 30-day period)